-The National Parks and Wildlife Regulation 2009 (existing Regulation) sets out provisions to support achieving the objectives of the National Parks and Wildlife Act 1974.
-The regulation details how activities are managed in national parks to ensure conservation values are protected and people can enjoy visiting parks in a safe and sustainable way.
-That includes rules for the entry of vehicles and animals to national parks, camping, preventing littering and damage, lighting of fires, and protection of vegetation.
+The 2019 Regulation carries over most of the provisions from the 2009 Regulation.
+The 2019 Regulation sets out provisions to support achieving the objectives of the National Parks and Wildlife Act 1974.
+The Regulation details how activities are managed in national parks to ensure conservation values are protected and people can enjoy visiting parks in a safe and sustainable way.
+The Regulation includes rules for the entry of vehicles and animals to national parks, camping, preventing littering and damage, lighting of fires, and protection of vegetation.

-The changes in the National Parks and Wildlife Regulation 2019 (proposed Regulation) (PDF 500KB) are minor and aim to provide clarity on certain aspects of park management and to remove duplication of provisions now covered by the Biodiversity Conservation Act 2016.
+The changes in the 2019 Regulation are minor and aim to provide clarity on certain aspects of park management and to remove duplication of provisions now covered by the Biodiversity Conservation Act 2016.

 Regulatory impact statement

-The issues discussed in the RIS don't represent the final NSW Government position on the amendments but provide an opportunity for interested parties to review it and provide comments and suggestions.
+The issues discussed in the RIS don't represent the final NSW Government position on the amendments but provided an opportunity for interested parties to review it and provide comments and suggestions.